Aug 14, 2024

 Relationships building is one thing AI cannot do for you fortunately or unfortunately but its super important.
 Network at industry events, get to know other managers and investors, and show your commitment to the VC world.
 Take time to understand potential investors' preferences so you can tailor your pitch and also decide if its worth your time.
 You have to be super focus on

-GP Commitment
+GP commitment

-Controvercial but a great signal that you're serious about the success of your fund is investing your own money.
+Controversial but a great signal that you're serious about the success of your fund is investing your own money.
 This demonstrates you have "skin in the game" and a strong incentive to excel.
 Additionally, if you’ve been able do any angel investments with your own money it demonstrates you believe in your picking ability.

-Go the Extra Mile
+Go the extra mile

 Lastly, if you really want to stand out as a new fund manager, you gotta go the extra mile with your LPs.
 Be super transparent about your investment strategy, which companies you're investing in, and how well your previous investments are currently performing.
 Treat your LPs like partners - listen to their feedback and let it help guide your strategy.
 Sharing deaflow shows intent and gives them an opportunity to work with you before they commit to your fund.
 Be willing to think outside the box too and take smart risks to find creative solutions to complex problems.

-Be Relatable
+Be relatable

 Share your story with LPs so they really get to know the real you and your values.
 Focus on building long-lasting relationships with LPs - aim for collaboration long-term rather than just short-term gains.
 By blending conventional wisdom with some unconventional moves, you can really separate yourself from the pack.